arjunramani3/arjunramani3.github.io/_posts/2020-11-29-impact-prestige-paradox.md

 ---
-title: 'Why the IV exclusion restriction can't be tested empirically'
+title: 'The Impact Prestige Paradox'
-date: 2020-12-05
+date: 2020-11-29
-permalink: /posts/2020/12/iv-test/
+permalink: /posts/2020/11/impact-prestige-paradox/
 tags:
+  - society
   - economics
-  - technical
-  - econometrics
+  - effective altruism
 ---

 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.